 All goodwill resulting from past business combinations is monitored for internal management purposes at the operating segment (ACBU) level, as reflected in these consolidated financial statements.
-Goodwill has been tested for impairment as at March 31, 2014 and at March 31, 2013 at this level.
+Goodwill has been tested for impairment as at March 31, 2016 and at March 31, 2015 at this level.
 No impairment charge arose.

 The recoverable amount of the group of cashgenerating units is determined based on value in use calculations.
 These calculations use pre-tax cash flow projections based on financial budgets approved by management covering a three-year period.
-Cash flows beyond the three-year period are extrapolated using an appropriate estimated growth rate of 1.5% at March 31, 2014 and March 31, 2013.
+Cash flows beyond the three-year period are extrapolated using an appropriate estimated growth rate of 1.5% at March 31, 2016 and March 31, 2015.
+A decrease in projected growth rate after the year 2018/19 to zero would not change the result of the impairment test.
 The discount rate applied to the cash flow projections is based on the weighted average cost of capital and is correspondingly adjusted to the specific business risks.
-The pre-tax discount rate applied was 8.5% at March 31, 2014, and 8.2% at March 31, 2013.

-A decrease in projected growth rate after the year 2016/17 to zero would not change the result of the impairment test.
-Management is of the opinion that possible changes in the other assumptions made, barring any exceptional events, would not lead to any impairment charge.
+Pre-tax discount rates of between 5.0% and 8.0% were applied at March 31, 2016, and between 5.5% and 8.5% at March 31, 2015.
+Management is of the opinion that possible changes in the assumptions made, barring any exceptional events, would not lead to any impairment charge.

-17. Other payables
+16. Other payables